 Where does the Territory Government’s revenue come from?

-The two main sources of revenue for the Territory Government are Commonwealth revenue (GST, and tied grants) and own-source revenue (mainly taxes and royalties).
-Commonwealth revenue represents 72% of total revenue to the Territory.
-Detailed discussion is provided in BP2 Budget Strategy and Outlook on both.
+The 2 main sources of revenue for the Territory Government are Commonwealth revenue (GST and tied grants) and own-source revenue (mainly taxes and royalties).
+Commonwealth revenue represents 71% of total revenue to the Territory.
+Detailed discussion is provided in BP2 Budget strategy and outlook on both.
 See chapters 2, 5 and 6.

 BP2 Fiscal outlook